Access Georgia Public Information & State Records (Free)

 Records that are older than 1919 may be retrieved from the Georgia Archives or by contacting the county where the event occurred.

-Georgia Vital records are public records, and per the state’s Open Records Act, residents and non-residents can access and scrutinize vital records.
+Vital records are part of Georgia public records, and per the state’s Open Records Act, residents and non-residents can access and scrutinize vital records.
 However, there are some exceptions to some records and who in particular can access either the record or certificate.

 Marriage Records

-While marriage records are public records, marriage application data can only be accessed by the groom and bride of the certificate.
+While marriage records are public records in Georgia, marriage application data can only be accessed by the groom and bride of the certificate.
 The marriage license can be accessed by any member of the public.

 Divorce Records